 .
 Keep on going on the slippery slope and letting things get even worse.

 .
 Fight, scrap and claw to get his life back on track and compete with the one person everyone should compete with – themselves.

 He chose the second option.
-He could have fought a nobody or lesser rounds, but he chose to fight a really talented guy for ten gruelling rounds and to test his personal limits to as much as he possibly could.
-(And apparently Angeline Jolie came to console him in the dressing room after the fight – hell, I’d take a proper beating for that).
+He could have fought a nobody or chosen lesser rounds, but he opted to fight a really talented guy for ten gruelling rounds and to test his personal limits to as much as he possibly could.
+(And apparently Angeline Jolie came to console him in the dressing room after the fight – hell, I’d take a walloping for that).

-Afterwards an emotional Hatton called time on his career.
+Immediately after the match, after picking himself up from the knockout – an emotional Hatton took to the mic and called time on his illustrious career.
 “That’s it for Ricky Hatton,” he said.
 “I haven’t got it any more.
 I had a good cry.
 But I’m a happy man.
 I don’t feel like killing myself, I don’t feel like slitting my wrists.
 I’m not going to put my loved ones through that again.
 I’ve put my demons to bed.“

 So, what’s the moral of the story?
 I’m not suggesting going and purposefully screwing yourself up so you can see what you are made of.
-I’m not telling you to go get knocked out so you can get a boobie hug from Angelina Jolie, (but if you do manage to pull it off, I will pay very good money for the information to make this happen).
+I’m not telling you to go get knocked out by a giant so you can sneak a hug from Angelina Jolie, (then again, I don’t think that’s the worst deal in the world).

-I’m asking demanding you to compete against yourself and to stop comparing yourself to others.
-This is absolutely paramount to personal happiness and growth from your inner core.
-As humans we have pack mentality and we want to better our personal quo.
+I’m simply suggesting that you to compete against yourself and to stop comparing yourself to others (unless you’re in a competition of course).
+This is absolutely paramount to personal happiness and growth from within.